DishaChakraborty-11/Dizzie/Code-Generator-App-using-GenAI/README.md

 # Gemini-Powered Code Generator

-A Streamlit web app powered by **Google Gemini (Generative AI)** that can generate **code in multiple programming languages** from plain English descriptions — with explanations included!
+A Streamlit web app powered by **Google Gemini (Generative AI)** that can generate **code in multiple programming languages** from plain English descriptions — with explanations included.

----

 ##  What It Does